Travel Technology Platform Selection Guide

 Q9.
 How do platforms scale with business growth?

-Infrastructure scaling for increasing transaction volumes, API capacity scaling for increasing supplier integration volumes, database scaling for booking data growth, operational team scaling for customer support, commercial scaling for vendor and supplier negotiations.
+Infrastructure scaling for increasing transaction volumes, API capacity scaling for increasing supplier integration volumes, database scaling for booking data growth, operational team scaling for customer support, and commercial scaling for vendor and supplier negotiations.

 Q10.
 What strategic considerations matter in platform selection?

-Alignment with business strategy direction, capability investment matching strategic priorities, vendor strategic direction matching company needs, scalability supporting growth trajectory, customization flexibility for differentiation, ecosystem fit, exit costs if migration becomes necessary, total cost of ownership.
+Alignment with business strategy direction, capability investment matching strategic priorities, vendor strategic direction matching company needs, scalability supporting growth trajectory, customization flexibility for differentiation, ecosystem fit, exit costs if migration becomes necessary, and total cost of ownership.